Georgia O'Keeffe Museum 217 Johnson Street Santa Fe, NM 87501

 Copy and Reproduction Restrictions

-Photocopies or digital images of materials may be made for research purposes only.
+Photocopies of materials may be made for research purposes only.

 The collection is open to the public for research purposes.

-Photocopies or digital images of materials may be made for research purposes only.
 This collection is the physical property of the Georgia O'Keeffe Museum.
 The Museum holds literary rights only for material created by Museum personnel or given to the Museum with such rights specifically assigned.
 The collection is subject to all copyright laws.
 The researcher assumes full responsibility for observing all copyright, property, and libel laws as they apply.
 Contact the Archivist for further copyright and publication information as it pertains to this collection.
+Photocopies of materials may be made for research purposes only.